Join Here | Log In

 Members will see their genotype report below and the solutions in the Lifehacks section.
 Consider joining today

-How is folic acid different from folate?
+How is folic acid different from natural folate from foods?

-Folic acid, a synthetic pre-vitamin form of folate (vitamin B9), remains both temperature and pH stable, allowing for easy addition to processed foods and multivitamins.
+Folic acid, a synthetic pre-vitamin form of folate (vitamin B9), remains both temperature and pH-stable, allowing for easy addition to processed foods and multivitamins.
 The chemical name for folic acid is pteroylmonoglutamic acid or PteGlu.

 Natural folates from foods differ a bit from synthetic folic acid.
-Because natural folates contain more than one glutamic acid, they are called pteroyl polyglutamic acid.
-They are less heat stable, and cooking or processing can decrease the amount of natural folate in foods.[ref]
+Because natural folates contain more than one glutamic acid, they are called pteroylpolyglutamic acid.
+They are less heat-stable, and cooking or processing can decrease the amount of natural folate in foods.[ref]

 The body converts folates (folic acid and natural folates from plants) into tetrahydrofolate.
 This conversion process is a little different for natural folate vs. folic acid.